oligonagon/oligonagon.github.io/docs/cs180proj1.md

 All of the images above have some uneven borders that are not part of the image.
 So I attempted to implement an automatic cropping function.

-I focused on getting rid of the black border that exists around each of the original B/W color channel strips, as seen in the examples below:
+I focused on getting rid of the black border that exists around each of the original B/W color channel image strips, as seen in the examples below:

 <section id="two">
 <div class="column">